jiankang1991/Challenge_ZhongKeXingTu5_Sea_Ice/README.md

 3、Simplify weights saved during training and reduce time to read weights

-4、Using [dali ](https://developer.nvidia.com/zh-cn/dali)to speed up Picture Reading
+4、Using [dali ](https://developer.nvidia.com/zh-cn/dali)to speed up picture reading

 5、Torch.cuda.amp is used to automatically mix the precision in reasoning, which saves memory and speeds up reasoning.